 40. Make paper bag puppets

-41. Make placemats! – Get the full tutorial here!
+41. DIY placemats – Get the full tutorial here!

-42. Create a paper bag city – Stuff some paper bags with newspaper to fill them up.
-Staple them shut and then have the kids paint them to look like houses.
-Be sure to include all of the important points in a city: police station, fire house, grocery store, church, and your house!
-This is also a great chance to get in a lesson about communities and safety!
+42. Create a paper bag city – Stuff some paper bags with newspaper.
+Roll the tops down and staple them shut.
+Then have the kids paint them to look like houses.
+Be sure to include all of the important places in a city: police station, fire house, grocery store, church, and your house!
+This is also a great chance to get in a lesson about communities and safety.

-43. Contact paper sun catcher – Tape a piece of contact paper, sticky side out, to the window.
-Then tear up pieces of tissue paper and let the kids stick the pieces on the contact paper to create pretty sun catchers.
+43. Contact paper sun catcher – Tape a piece of contact paper, sticky side towards you, to the window.
+Then tear up pieces of tissue paper and let the little kiddos stick the pieces on the contact paper to create pretty sun catchers.